randreu28/payment-service/README.md

 POST /accounts { "account_owner": "string" }

-> Creates a new account with an initial balance of 0.
+> Creates a new account with an initial balance of 0. ✅

-GET /accounts

-> Retrieves a list of all accounts.

 GET /accounts/{id}

-> Retrieves details of a specific account by its ID.
+> Retrieves details of a specific account by its ID. ✅

-PUT /accounts/{id} { "account_owner": "string", "balance": "money" }

-> Updates the specified fields of an account.
-(Note: Directly updating the balance might not be a good practice; typically, balance updates would be handled through transactions.)

-DELETE /accounts/{id}
+DELETE /accounts/{id} ✅

 > Deletes a specific account by its ID.